rbbarad/tdd-in-csharp-8/Notes.md

 Now that we've defined the API that satisfies our conditions, let's go ahead and create a test.
 Keep in mind that while we've planned the API, *nothing exists yet*.

 **This test will ensure that the input values are also in the result.**

+## Testing and Implementing Business Logic

+### Understand the Requirements

+Requirements:

+- ~~Return result with request values~~
+- ~~Throw exception if request is null~~
+- Save a desk booking
+- Check if a desk is available
+- Store the desk id on the booking
+- Return Success or NoDeskAvailable result code
+- Set the desk booking id on the result